 18.1 Take Lanes

-Take lanes are automatically created when recording new clips in the Arrangement (see 18.3), and they can also be inserted manually (see 18.2).
-You can toggle the visibility of take lanes by choosing Show Take Lanes from a track header’s right-click(PC) / CTRL-click(Mac) context menu, or using the CTRL-ALT-U(PC) / CMD-ALT-U(Mac) keyboard shortcut.
+Take lanes are automatically created when recording new clips in the Arrangement (see ‘Recording Takes’), and they can also be inserted manually (see ‘Inserting and Managing Take Lanes’).
+You can toggle the visibility of take lanes by choosing Show Take Lanes from a track header’s right-click(Win) / CTRL-click(Mac) context menu, or using the CTRL-ALT-U(Win) / CMD-ALT-U(Mac) keyboard shortcut.
 Note that this only toggles the visibility of existing take lanes.
-Take lanes are not visible when Automation Mode (see 21.5) is enabled.
+Take lanes are not visible when Automation Mode (see ‘Drawing and Editing Automation’) is enabled.
+You can use the left arrow key to navigate from a take lane to the main track, this will fold all take lanes as well.

 18.2 Inserting and Managing Take Lanes

-Selected take lanes can be deleted using the Backspace or Delete key, or via the Delete command in the Edit menu.
+You can delete seleceted take lanes using the Backspace or Delete key, or via the Delete command in the Edit menu.

 Selected take lanes can be resized vertically by pressing ALT-+ or ALT--, or by pressing ALT while using the mousewheel.
 Multiple selected take lanes can be resized by dragging the resize handles with the mouse.
 When holding the ALT modifier, all selected take lanes are resized simultaneously, similar to tracks.